Bhargav-9676/AI-powered-e-commerce-optimal-pricing/README.md

 ## Contact

-For questions or support, please contact Padharla Raghavendra Kumar at raghavendrapadharla@gmail.com
+For questions or support, please contact Yellanki Bhargavsai at bhargavsaiyellanki@gmail.com